xcart/xcart-docs/_pages/kb_en/seo_and_promotion/business_promotion/discount_coupons.md

    ![541-add-products-popup.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-add-products-popup.png)
 4. Click the **Add product** button at the bottom of the pop-up.

-   The selected products display list of products the coupon applies to:
+   The list displays the clickable links to the products the coupon is applied:
    ![541-coupon-details-products-added.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-coupon-details-products-added.png)

-   The number of products the coupon is applied to also displays as a clickable link on the coupons listing page.
+   The number of products the coupon is applied also displays as a clickable link on the coupons listing page.
 A store admin can edit the product list following this link directly.
    ![541-coupons-listing-products-link.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-coupons-listing-products-link.png)

-### Through the "Bulk edit" Tool
+### Through the "Bulk Edit" Tool

+The **Bulk edit** tools is mostly used to [manage existing coupon assignments](https://kb.x-cart.com/seo_and_promotion/business_promotion/discount_coupons.html#managing-coupons-assigned-to-random-products "Discount Coupons").
+However, it can still be used to assign coupons to to a group of random products at a time is required.

 The **Bulk edit** tool is available on the product listing page (**Catalog** -> **Products**):
 ![541-product-list-bulk-edit.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-product-list-bulk-edit.png)

-To assign a coupon to a goup of random products a store admin should:
+To assign a coupon to a group of random products a store admin should:

 1. Open the product listing page and select products from the list the coupon will apply to.
 2. Click **Coupons** in the **Bulk edit** selector:
    ![541-bulk-edit-coupons.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-bulk-edit-coupons.png)
-3. On the page that opens, use the **Click to specify** button to select the coupon that will apply to the products:
+3. On the page that opens, use the **Click to specify** button to select a coupon that will apply to the products:
    ![541-bulk-edit-details.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-bulk-edit-details.png)
     Click inside the **Coupons** field to see the list of coupons available:
     ![541-bilk-edit-select-coupon.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-bilk-edit-select-coupon.png)